cyben71/EssencePy/README.md

 ## 🛠️ How to use EssencePy
 1. First of all, clone the project 😉
 2. Edit `conf/env.conf` file and **setup** location for Python binaries in **PARENT_PYTHON_HOME** (for Linux) or **WIN_PARENT_PYTHON_HOME** (for Windows)
-3. Fulfill `conf/requirements.txt` file to add your required Python libs to project
+3. Fulfill `conf/requirements.txt` file to add your required Python packages to your project
-4. Launch the required script `project-init` (with correct extension for your system)
+4. Launch the script `project-init` (with correct extension for your system)

-This setup and script will create a **Python virtual environment**, loads dependencies and enables Jupyter (which can be used in your IDE, converting notebook...etc ).
+This last action will create a **Python virtual environment**, loads dependencies (from requirements) and enables Jupyter (which can be used in your IDE, converting notebook...etc ).

 ### Main functions
 ```shell